Datum (magazine)

-Datum is an Austrian magazine of reportage, political and cultural features and analysis, essays and criticism.
+Datum is an Austrian magazine focused on reporting and opinion analysis related to European politics and culture.
 It is published and edited in Vienna.

-Started in 2004, the magazine is now published ten times annually.
+Started in 2004, the magazine is now published 10 times annually.
 Although its stories focus on the political and cultural life of Austria, Datum has a significant audience outside of the country.
-Throughout the German-language-countries it is well known for its journalism on political, cultural and social issues, its illustrations, its rigorous fact checking and copyediting and its cosmopolitan sophistication.
+Throughout the German-language countries, it is well known for its essays, illustrations, and fact-checking.

+Datum's editor-in-chief is Elisalex Henckel Donnersmarck and it is published by Satzbau Verlags GmbH.
+As of 2020, Datum's circulation is about 10,000.
+The magazine is perceived as left-leaning.

 History

 Datum debuted in March 2004.
 It was founded by author and journalist Klaus Stimeder (aka JM Stim) and Hannes Weyringer, a businessman and financial consultant.
 Stimeder wanted to create a sophisticated monthly based on the editorial concepts of The New Yorker, German weekly Die Zeit and the weekend supplement of the Süddeutsche Zeitung, providing long articles with background information on contemporary and historical topics.
 The magazine's first office was based in Stimeder's apartment in a public housing project in Vienna.
-Regardless of the early, occasionally precarious years of its existence, it soon established itself as a pre-eminent forum for non-fiction writing and serious journalism.

 In subsequent years the magazine published features, essays and commentaries by many of the most respected (and sometimes controversial) contemporary Austrian writers, journalists, artists, politicians, sportsmen and scientists, including Karl Markovics, Wolf D. Prix, Johannes Hahn, Kurt Waldheim, Anton Zeilinger, Alfred Dorfer, Ursula Plassnik, Bernhard Lang, Louie Austen, Oliver Welter, Ursula Stenzel, Alfred Gusenbauer, Deborah Sengl, Peter Noever, Markus Kupferblum, Barbara Prammer, Toni Innauer, Toni Innauer, Lothar Höbelt or Andreas Khol.

 Notable permanent contributors include philosopher Franz Schuh, Viennese actionist painter Günter Brus, Philip Köster, founder and editor of soccer magazine 11 Freunde, and Michael Frank, the long-time Vienna and Prague correspondent of Süddeutsche Zeitung, who from 2005 to 2014 Frank curated a section named “Alte Texte” (“Old Texts”) under which the magazine re-published popular, but mostly less known pieces by classic authors like Kurt Tucholsky, Stefan Zweig or Heinrich Böll.